 Reading

-At Freegrounds Junior school we want all children to establish an appreciation and love of reading at all stages in their learning journey.
+At Freegrounds Junior School we want all children to establish an appreciation and love of reading at all stages in their learning journey.
 We believe that all pupils should have the opportunity to be fluent, confident readers who are able to successfully engage with and understand a wide range of texts across the whole curriculum.
 Our curriculum is designed so that alongside reading for pleasure, children develop the ability to use their reading skills to research and gather new knowledge and understanding about themselves and the world around them.
 By the time children reach the end of Year 6 we want them to read fluently and with confidence across all genres so that they are fully prepared for the next stage in their education.

 Reading within English Learning Journeys: